lujinsong/AlphaOfficeSetup/README.md

      These scripts use the Container Service Classic REST API's to deploy the three containers created in previous labs.
 The images must be already pushed to the docker registry.

+  3) AlphaOffice ORACLE database setup scripts (Modified to work with populating an EE version of the Oracle database obtained from the Oracle Docker Store )
+     The setupAlphaDB.sql is run from within a OracleDB container from SQLPLUS using the mounted volume that's defined for that container.

+     The setup does the following:
+       Sets NOARCHIVELOG to conserve container disk space Configures HTTP and HTTPS ports for Enterprise Express Creates the "alpha" user in the supplied PDB populates the PRODUCTS and PRODUCT_CATEGORIES tables

+     Ex: (in container)
+       sqlplus / as sysdba
+       SQL> @/<your-mount-point/setupAlphaDB.sql

+       setupAlphaDB.sql
+       products.in
+       catergories.in